dsohom17/Iris-Flower-Classification/README.md

 # Iris-Flower-Classification
-Given the lengths and width of sepal and petal predict the class of Iris
+Given the length and width of sepals and petals predict the class of Iris